w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * Short Answer Questions &mdash; Give students a set of user interface components and ask them what the contrast ratio should be.
 Assess how students understand and distinguish contrast ratios for different user interface components.
 * Practical &mdash; Students design a paper prototype and apply appropriate contrast ratios to text, images of text, user interface components, and graphics.
 Assess how students understand and apply contrast ratios based on the different user interface components that they are designing.
-* Practical &mdash; Give students information presented using color alone and ask them to provide other visual cues to convey such information.
-Assess how students use shapes and icons to make information presented using color alone distinguishable.
+* Practical &mdash; Give students information presented using color and ask them to supplement that information using other visual cues.
+Assess how students use shapes and icons to supplement information presented using color distinguishable.

 {% include excol.html type="end" %}